ripienaar/free-for-dev/README.md

   * [OCR.Space](https://ocr.space/) — An OCR API which parses image and pdf files returning the text results in JSON format.
 25,000 requests per month free.
   * [Duply.co](https://duply.co) — Create dynamic images from API & URL, design template once and reuse it.
 Free tier offers 70 images/month creation from API & URL and Up to 100 through Form.
   * [Frontend Zero to One](https://www.fezto.xyz/) — Launch an app immediately from your OpenAPI or Swagger spec, see how partners experience your API.
 Free.
 Paid tier for customizations and code.
+  * [Open AI](https://beta.openai.com/docs/introduction/overview) — Can be used for tasks such as language translation, summarization, and question answering.
   * [OpenAPI3 Designer](https://openapidesigner.com/) — Visually create Open API 3 definitions for free.
   * [Orchest](https://orchest.io) — Visual pipeline editor and workflow orchestrator for data science, 1 instance for free, open source version available.
   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free.